openstack/releases/README.rst

   set of projects.
 * ``missing-releases`` scans deliverable files and verifies that all of the releases that should have been tagged by hand have been
-* ``make-dashboard`` produces a CSV file that can be imported into Google docs (or any other spreadsheet) for tracking the milestone-based projects at the end of the cycle
 * ``init-series`` initializes a new deliverable directory with stub files based on the previous release.